MyNameIsTrez/simple-shared-object-generator/README.md

 a: db "a^", 0
 ```

-The `full` program generates a `.so` based off of `full.s`, which exports several global strings and functions.
+The `full` program generates a `.so` based off of `full.s`, which exports several strings and functions.

 ## Running